 Rimless vs Rimmed Tanks

 Rimless vs rimmed tanks becomes a big consideration at this size.
-Not only is a 100 gallon fish tank large, there is also a noticable black rimmed on standard glass tanks of this size.
-The appeal of a rimless really show cosmetically when you get to 4 and 6 foot long tanks.
+Not only is a 100-gallon fish tank large, there is also a noticeable black rimmed on standard glass tanks of this size.
+The appeal of a rimless really shows cosmetically when you get to 4 and 6-foot-long tanks.

 Rimmed tanks will use standard glass, which will have a green hue to them.
 You will notice a clarity difference at this size.
 Rimless tanks will use low iron glass, which will be more transparent, and also more expensive than rimmed tanks.